Dominican School of Philosophy & Theology logo

 Key Highlights

-• A founding member of the prestigious Graduate Theological Union (GTU) since 1964, located near UC Berkeley.
+• A foundational member of the Graduate Theological Union (GTU) since 1964, fostering robust interfaith collaboration.

-• Accredited by the Western Association of Schools and Colleges (WASC) since 1964.
+• Accredited by the Western Association of Schools and Colleges (WASC) since 1964, ensuring high academic standards.

-• Announced a new scholarship program in 2021 for graduate students.
+• Introduced a new scholarship program in 2021 for graduate students, enhancing accessibility to its programs.

 Timeline